JoeTheHammer/rl-building-control/README.md

-# rl-building-control
+# RL Building Control
-Code of my master thesis that explores Reinforcement Learning for Building Control
+Code of my master to explores Reinforcement Learning for Building Control

+To be done ...